crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 first represented in an ERD; an Entity Relationship Diagram.

 The ERD captures specific relationships as data itself.
-The important thing is that audit be added to every table;
+An important concern is having audit on every table;
 who edited the data and when.
 2nd is the key on every piece of data.
-When you make this ERD you do typically use synthetic primary keys for the size of the storage of the "long" datatype in a database.
-In this phase of ERD development you are no longer doing domain modeling but rather translating your objects into the tables you are designing.
+When you make this ERD you typically use synthetic primary keys for the size of the storage of the "long" datatype in a database.

+In this phase of ERD
+development you are no longer doing domain modeling but rather translating your objects into the tables you are designing.
 Temporality and bi-temporality should be